JulioGitMJC/NotepadProject/README.md

 How to run:
-1) Extract the folder, then open with VS code
+1) Extract the folder, then open with VS code.
-2) Open a new terminal (MAKE SURE YOU'RE USING CMD NOT POWERSHELL) and run the command npm install
+2) Open a new terminal (MAKE SURE YOU'RE USING CMD NOT POWERSHELL) and run the command npm install.
+This should install a new folder called nodes_modules.
-3) This should install a new folder called nodes_modules, once nodes_modules has been installed you should be able to run the app using the command npm start.
+3) Navigate to the project folder and run the command node src/server.js (MAKE SURE YOU'RE IN THE MAIN PROJECT FOLDER, NOT SRC FOLDER).
+3) Open a second cmd terminal and use command npm start.

 # Getting Started with Create React App